 Applying with a cosigner may be the easiest path to private student loans.
 But it might also be impossible for foreign students who don’t have friends or family that live in the United States.
 There are a few lenders, though, that offer loans to non-U.S. citizens without requiring cosigners or collateral.

 With these international student loan lenders, approval decisions and interest rates are based on the future earnings potential of the student rather than traditional credit-based methods.
-Prominent lenders in this space include MPower Financing, Prodigy, and Stilt.
+Prominent lenders in this space include Ascent, Prodigy, MPower Financing, and Stilt.

 Get a plan for your international dentist program debt

 Dental school students are known for accumulating a lot of dentistry student debt.
-According to ADEA data, Class of 2019 graduates had an average student debt load of $292,169.
-Private school graduates finished in even worse shape with an average educational debt of $321,184.
+According to the latest American Dental Education Association (ADEA) data, Class of 2019 graduates had an average student debt load of $292,169.
+And private school graduates finished in even worse shape with an average educational debt of $321,184.